carpentries/docs.carpentries.org/source/community/community_session_host.rst

 *Community Discussion Hosts can use this agenda as a template for pre and post-workshop discussion sessions.
 All Pre- and Post-Workshop Discussion Sessions are 60 minutes.
-Hosts are welcomed and encouraged to guide the discussion as they wish; below are some prompts that can be used.*
+Hosts are welcome and encouraged to guide the discussion as they wish; below are some prompts that can be used.*

--  Welcome, introductions, and a reminder of Code of Conduct (5 minutes)
+-  Welcome, introductions, and a reminder of the Code of Conduct (5 minutes)

    -  `Script for starting a community discussion <#script-for-starting-a-community-discussion>`__